alexhaydock/alexhaydock/README.md

 My very own RIPE-allocated AS.
 A fun project that involved acquiring my own IPv6 prefixes to advertise, and learning far more than I wanted to know about BGP.
 It's currently fully functional, as you can see by visiting the blog above (assuming your ISP supports IPv6).

 #### [Pinewall](https://github.com/alexhaydock/pinewall)
 My custom Alpine Linux router spin.
-I've been running this in production as my core (home!) internet gateway since mid-2021.
+I've been running this in production as my primary (home!) internet gateway since mid-2021.
 It builds into a single packed EFI binary which runs entirely from RAM.
+I deploy it to Proxmox using Terraform.

 #### [Install-Gentoo](https://github.com/alexhaydock/install-gentoo)
 Okay, this one is... not so serious.
 This is my attempt at building an end-to-end build process for a (mostly) entirely hands-free Stage 3 tarball install of Gentoo Linux using an Ansible playbook.
 Shockingly it does actually work.